Module Contents

 Parameters:

-• cylinder_center (list) – X, Y, and Z coordinates of the point on the cylinder centerline.
+• start (list[float]) – Cartiesian X, Y, and Z coordinates of the starting point of the line source.

 Creates a display object